 The syrup is a bit less sweet than if the oranges are all navels or navels and clementines.
 I like that change,, especially because I am serving it with chocolate-walnut tartlets, my riff on the gorgeous chocolate walnut cookies that my pal Susan Bradley posted earlier this week.

-It was going to be a surprise for my pal Rachel, who loves both chocolate and oranges-in-simple-syrup.
+This blood oranges in simple syrup dessert was going to be a surprise for my pal Rachel, who loves both chocolate and oranges-in-simple-syrup.
 Oh well, I’ve never been good at keeping secrets, especially when they involve dessert.
 Happy Friday!

 What’s your favorite way to use blood oranges?